 Languages › French How to Conjugate the Verb 'Créer' (to Create) in French A New Entry on Your French Verb Conjugation List Share Flipboard Email Print Yagi Studio/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated June 18, 2019 In French, the verb créer means "to create."
 When you want to change it to another tense like "created" or "creating," you will need to conjugate it.
 The good news is that this verb is relatively straightforward and similar to the majority of French verbs.
 Conjugating the French Verb Créer French verb conjugations are different than those in English.
 When conjugating a French verb, we must change the verb ending to match both the subject pronoun and the desired tense.
 Doing this can be confusing for French students, but it becomes easier with each new verb you learn.
 Créer is a regular -ER verb and it follows a very common verb conjugation pattern.
 Simply pair the subject pronoun with the appropriate tense needed for your sentence.
 For instance, "I created" is "j'ai créé" and "we will create" is "nous créerons."
 Practicing these in context will help with memorization.
 Subject Present Future Imperfect je crée créerai créais tu crées créeras créais il crée créera créait nous créons créerons créions vous créez créerez créiez ils créent créeront créaient The Present Participle of Créer The present participle of créer is créant.
 This acts as a verb, though it can also become a gerund, adjective, or noun in some contexts.
 The Past Participle and Passé Composé A common way to express the past tense "created" in French is with the passé composé.
 To construct this, begin with the subject pronoun and the proper conjugate of the auxiliary verb avoir.
 Then, add the past participle créé.
 As an example, "I created" is "j'ai créé" and "we created" is "nous avons créé."
 Notice how ai and avons are conjugates of avoir and that the past participle does not change.
 More Simple Créer Conjugations The subjunctive verb mood will be used when the verb is uncertain.
 Similarly, the conditional implies that something may not happen unless something else also happens.
 The passé composé and imperfect subjunctive are primarily literary forms and are often found in writing.
 While you may not use all these forms, it's important to at least know about them.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je crée créerais créai créasse tu crées créerais créas créasses il crée créerait créa créât nous créions créerions créâmes créassions vous créiez créeriez créâtes créassiez ils créent créeraient créèrent créassent To express créer in the imperative form is easy.
 Keep things short and sweet for these assertive sentences and skip the subject pronoun.
 Rather than "tu crée," use "crée" alone.
-Imperative (tu) crée (nous) créons (vous) créez Continue Reading "Shout" for Joy That Conjugating "Crier" Is Easy Learn How to Say "Drawing" or "Drew" in French You'll "Dance" Right Through Conjugations of "Danser" You'll Find a French Lesson on "Désirer" Quite "Desireable" How Would You Conjugate "Exister" in French?
+Imperative (tu) crée (nous) créons (vous) créez Continue Reading "Shout" for Joy That Conjugating "Crier" Is Easy You'll "Pick Up" the "Cueillir" Conjugations Before You Know It "Try" Your Best to Conjugate "Essayer" How Is "Détruire" (to Destroy) Conjugated in French?
+How to Conjugate the French Verb "Durer" (to Last) Conjugating "Ennuyer" Is Anything But Boring Do You Know How to Say "Heated" in French?
+Does "Causer" Mean "to Cause" or "to Chat" in French?
+How Would You Conjugation "Augmenter"?
 How Would You Say "to Close" in French?
-You Will Be "Attracted" to the French Verb "Attirer" Don't "Avoid" Conjugating "Éviter," It's an Easy One Can You Say "Cooked" or "Cooking" Using the French "Cuisiner"?
-Have "Hope" That You'll Learn How to Conjugate "Espérer" How Would You Conjugate "Louer" (to Rent)?
-Learn It and This "Disparaître" Lesson Won't "Disappear" You'll Need to Conjugate "Décrire" to Say "Described" in French "Listen" for the Simple "Écouter" Conjugations Speaking French Well Begins With Conjugating Irregular Verbs You're "Invited" to Learn About the French "Inviter"
+You'll Need to Conjugate "Décrire" to Say "Described" in French You'll "Dance" Right Through Conjugations of "Danser" You're Going to "Conquer" This French Verb Conjugation Learn How to Conjugate "Répéter" (to Repeat) in French You're "Invited" to Learn About the French "Inviter" Learn It and This "Disparaître" Lesson Won't "Disappear"